julurisaichandu/hci_website/README.md

 - Secure key storage using .env files

 ### Challenges
-- Ensuring reliable frontend-backend communication
+- Ensuring reliable frontend-backend communication because the backend and frontend were running on different ports.
-- Handling API failure error messages
+- Handling cases when API calls fail to fetch from the backend

 ### Future Applications